Bourke Post Office: Bourke Post Office

 In December 1884, when it became obvious that alterations would reduce the living space for the postmaster, an additional storey was proposed for the building to provide additional accommodation.
 For a cost of £1590 an additional storey, verandah and internal modifications were completed in 1889, with a weatherboard stable building also built in 1889.

 By 1890 Bourke was one of the busiest and most important post and telegraph offices in the state outside of Sydney, due to Bourke being a major service centre for the west of NSW and the southwest of Queensland.
 In 1891 one third of the adjacent land to the west of the Office was acquired for a stable yard.
-Further work was carried out between 1899-1900, including the construction of a new entrance lobby in front of the building, the old lobby being converted into a messenger's room.
+Further work was carried out between 1899 and 1900, including the construction of a new entrance lobby in front of the building, the old lobby being converted into a messenger's room.
 A room for the postmaster was also to be built.
 A telegraph operating table was also to be installed, with the completion of the additions being advised on 4 March 1901 at a cost of £730.
 The old timber lobby was demolished in 1903 due to it being deemed unnecessary and eaten by white ants.

 The construction date of the rear enclosed verandah is unknown, however it appears to date from around c.
 1900-1910s.
 The rear service wing underwent a change of use c.
 1960s with the probable expansion of telecommunications facilities.
 Installation of the later kitchen to the ground floor residence and bathroom to the upper floor occurred c.
 1960-70s, followed by installation of the later toilets and staff facilities to the rear enclosed verandah c.
 1970-80s.

 Bourke Post Office remains a symbol of the riverboat period of great prosperity in the town and has been the centre of communications to the northwestern region of NSW for over a century.